Assessment without Levels

 The New Curriculum allows schools to have the flexibility to introduce content earlier or later than set out in the programme of study.
 It is important for children to demonstrate their mastery of a particular skill at a deep and thorough level before moving on.

 At Langmoor each child has a writing assessment checklist.
 The teachers will assess the children's work and the children will also get the opportunity to see which parts they need to improve.
 The Writing checklist allows the children to self assess and see what to include in their next piece of writing.
+We have also introduced Reading Checklists as well to ensure that our children are able to show the skills in all areas of reading.

 We follow the White Rose Curriculum and part of this is the small steps tracker.
 These are in each unit and staff use these to assess where the children are and their next targets.
-An example of one is below.